Richie78321/google-step/README.md

-# Google Student Training in Engineering Program -- First Half
+# Google STEP -- 5-Week Training Program

-This repo contains Richie's portfolio and STEP projects for the first half of the STEP program.
+This repo contains Richie's portfolio and STEP training projects for the first half of the Google STEP program.
-Feel free to look around!
-I'll be trying my best to make these projects my own.